Successful participation trade fairs

 - Check the assistance that the fair may offer you (via the exhibitor manual)

-- Check exhibitor catalogues of previous years
+- Check exhibitor catalogs of previous years

 4. Make a detailed preparation for successful participation in the fair